Betree/magicblue/README.md

 Unfortunattely I haven't found any API or documentation for it, which is why I started this project.

-You can get more details by checking the [Wiki pages](https://github.com/Betree/pyMagicBlue/wiki).

 I haven't fully retro-engineered the protocol yet so it's not complete but [Characteristics list page](https://github.com/Betree/pyMagicBlue/wiki/Characteristics-list) and [How to use manually with Gatttool page](https://github.com/Betree/pyMagicBlue/wiki/How-to-use-manually-with-Gatttool)